 (*) We have temporarily suspended new registrations for Exness Social Trading for residents of Japan.
 If you have already registered as an Exness Investor for Exness Social Trading and are able to log in to the app, you may continue to use the service.

-If the base currency of your Exness trading account is not the Japanese yen, you must convert your position profits and losses into yen using the mid-market rate (TTM) on the day the trade was executed for tax reporting purposes.
+If the base currency of your Exness trading account is not the Japanese yen, you must convert the profit or loss on your positions into yen using the mid-market rate (TTM) on the day the trade was executed for tax reporting purposes.
 The mid-market rate is the benchmark rate used by financial institutions when conducting foreign exchange transactions with customers.
 Most financial institutions publish the mid-market rate on their websites around 9:55 a.m. on weekdays.Past mid-market rates are also recorded in a list, so you can easily find the rate for a specific date by entering the "date" and "mid-market rate" into a search engine.

-Please note that in cases of high trading frequency, such as scalping, it is also possible to use the average market price over a specific period, such as the average for the month or week preceding the trading month.
-If the base currency of your trading account is not the Japanese yen, you may encounter uncertainty when filing your tax return.
+Please note that in cases of high-frequency trading, such as scalping, you may use the average market price over a specific period—such as the average for the month or week preceding the trading month.
+If the base currency of your trading account is not the Japanese yen, you may encounter difficulties determining the appropriate treatment when filing your tax return.
 If you have any questions, we recommend consulting your local tax office or a tax accountant before proceeding, rather than making a decision on your own.

 Is the cashback I receive from Exness subject to taxation?